Sanborn map book with a magnifying glass on a white desk

 Historic Map Works also has a decent collection of fire insurance maps.
 Unfortunately, there doesn’t seem to be an easy way to navigate them.

-From the search page, try searching for the term “Sanborn,” and then sort alphabetically to find your desired location.
+From the search page, search for the term “Sanborn,” then sort alphabetically to find your desired location.
 Alternatively, try doing a location search, and then scroll through the results for Sanborn Maps.

 Libraries, Universities, and Other Organizations